 The Northern Forest Section is home to both cherished and unique Minnesota wildlife populations.
 It is imperative that the wildlife habitat of this Section support those populations.
 Healthy wild rice wetlands and shallow lakes that provide important habitat for a wide range of game and non-game wildlife which are clearly front and center in the Council's vision.
-These and other key habitats are envisioned to protect habitat for endangered, threatened and species of special concern and more common.
+We could well see the region's wild rice production as the world's leading crop year in and year out.
+(DN)These and other key habitats are envisioned to protect habitat for endangered, threatened and species of special concern and more common.